 In common with many not-for-profit organizations, the Organization derives revenue from fundraising and donations, the completeness of which is not susceptible to satisfactory audit verification.
 Accordingly, verification of these revenues was limited to the amounts recorded in the records of the Organization.
-Therefore, we were not able to determine whether any adjustments might be necessary to donation and contributions, Excess (deficiency) of revenues over expenses for the year, and cash used in operating activities for the years ended December 31, 2020 and December 31, 2019, current assets as at December 31, 2020 and December 31, 2019 and net assets as at January 1 and December 31 for both the 2020 and 2019 years.
-Our audit opinion on the financial statements for the year ended December 31, 2019, was modified accordingly because of the possible effects of this limitation in scope.
+Therefore, we were not able to determine whether any adjustments might be necessary to donations and contributions revenue, excess (deficiency) of revenues over expenses for the year, and cash used in operating activities for the years ended December 31, 2021 and December 31, 2020, current assets as at December 31, 2021 and December 31, 2020 and net assets as at January 1 and December 31 for both the 2021 and 2020 years.
+Our audit opinion on the financial statements for the year ended December 31, 2020, was modified accordingly because of the possible effects of this limitation in scope.